phaustin/a301_eoas/notebooks/week8/goes_landsat_rio.md

 ##  Verdict: clipped regions still mismatched

-`rio.clip_box` gives us exactly the same result as satpy.crop in {ref}`goes_landsat`: the landsat image is 30 km x 24 km and the cropped GOES image is only 16 km x 18 km and GOES covers only part of the landsat boundary box.
+`rio.clip_box` gives us exactly the same result as satpy.crop in {ref}`week8:goes_landsat`: the landsat image is 30 km x 24 km and the cropped GOES image is only 16 km x 18 km and GOES covers only part of the landsat boundary box.

 ```{code-cell} ipython3